On adjunctions for Fourier-Mukai transforms: Adjunction morphisms for Fourier-Mukai transforms

 \subsection{Non-compact case}

 In practice, one often has to deal with cases when neither $X_1$ nor $X_2$ are proper.
-A common way to deal with such situations is to restrict ourselves to the full subcategories of $D(X_1)$ and $D(X_2)$ consisting of objects with proper support.
-However, when the support of the kernel $E$ of the Fourier-Mukai transform is itself proper, it is still possible to work in full generality.
+A common way to deal with such situations is to restrict to the full subcategories of objects with proper support.
+However, with a bit of care it is still possible to work in full generality.